LiteLDev/levilamina-mod-template/README.md

-# LeviLamina Example Plugin
+# LeviLamina Plugin Template

-A LeviLamina plugin example
+A LeviLamina plugin template

-This plugin is a simple example of how to create a plugin for LeviLamina.
-This plugin will log a message when the server starts and when a player joins the server.
+This plugin is a template for developing LeviLamina plugins.

 ## Install

 Before installing this plugin, make sure that you have installed XMake and a Minecraft Bedrock Server with LeviLamina.

+1. Generate a new repository from this template.

-1. Clone this repository into a local folder.
+1. Clone the new repository into a local folder.

-2. Run `xmake` in the root of the repository.
+1. Run `xmake` in the root of the repository.

-3. Copy all files from `bin/` to `plugins/` in the Minecraft Bedrock Server folder.
+1. Copy all files from `bin/` to `plugins/` in the Minecraft Bedrock Server folder.

 ## Usage

 Run the Minecraft Bedrock Server with LeviLamina.

-When the game starts, a welcome message will be sent to the server console.

-When a player joins the server, a message will be sent to the server console.

 ## Contributing